 "The modeling strategy was validated in detail using the SB2-DemoBlade (Noever Castelos et al., 2022).
 Mesh convergence studies were carried out with respect to static deflections, natural frequencies, mode shapes, blade mass, and location of the center of gravity for all blades to ensure converged and reliable solutions.
 Figure 3 shows coarse versions of the blade meshes (the used FE meshes were too fine for visualization) of all three blades, highlighting the size differences."
-Detailed validation is normally not documented in publications throughout literature, unless the core of the paper is the finite element modeling itself.
-However, the FE modeling is not the focus of this paper.
-It is about non-proportionality in the trailing edge adhesive.
-In our opinion, documenting the blade models in more detail including validation and verificiation does not provide added value, especially given the fact that this would result in several additonal pages of text and figures.
-Since the paper already consisted of 20 pages in the submitted version (and consists of 22 pages in the revised version), adding this content is - in our opinion - not reasonable.
+Detailed validation is normally not documented in similar publications throughout literature, unless the core of the paper is the finite element modeling itself.
+In our manuscript, the finite element method is utilized as a state-of-the art tool to calculate stresses in complex structures.
+The FE modeling itself is not the focus of this paper, but the degree of non-proportionality in the trailing edge adhesive.
+In our opinion, documenting the blade models in more detail than is done in the revised version of the manuscript, including validation and verificiation, does not provide significant added value, especially given the fact that this would result in several additional pages of text and figures.
+Since the paper already consisted of 20 pages in the submitted version (and has even more pages in the revised version), adding this content is - in our opinion - not reasonable.
 We hope that this finds the reviewer's agreement.